taataa/tapspace/docs/api/index.md

 **Constructor** `Touchable(view, item)` takes in the parameters:

-- *view:* an instance of `SpaceView`.
+- *view:* a mounted instance of `SpaceView`.
 Only the gestures made on this view will be listened and recognized.
 - *item:* an instance of `AbstractPlane` such as `SpaceHTML`, `SpacePixel`, `SpaceGroup`, or `SpaceView`.
 Only the gestures made on the HTML representation of the instance are listened and recognized.
 The instance reacts to the manipulations as specified by the mode.

 **Properties:**